starvagrant/toh/toh.markdown/road_trip_in_red.md

 “Get it.”

 Ali nodded, and dashed back to the car.
-He came back with the newspaper, panting.”
+He came back with the newspaper, panting.

 “You know something I don't?” he asked.

 “We'll see,” He tore off a page.
-As soon as the paper hit the red ooze the ink slowly dissolved, as though bleached seeped through the paper.
+As soon as the paper hit the red ooze the ink slowly dissolved, as though bleach seeped through the paper.
 The color of the paper itself remained unchanged.

 “Son of a bitch.”
 Ali exclaimed.

-“Some chemical in print manufacturing process?”
+“Some chemical in print manufacturing processes?”

-“Yeah, and guess where a print museum just so happens to be?”
+“Yeah, with a print museum right by.”

 “Excellent, well this trip was well worth it.
 You going to do a story on it?”